-Anyone who has a vehicle in Florida for more than 90 days a year -- and the days don’t have to be consecutive -- is required to register the car and meet the minimum state car insurance requirements.
+Anyone with a vehicle in Florida for more than 90 days a year — and the days don’t have to be consecutive — must register the car and meet the Florida car insurance minimum requirements.

-Worst-case scenario: The insurance company finds you misrepresented the car’s location, and refuses to pay your claim.
+Worst-case scenario: Drivers can have their license suspended for up to three years and the insurance company finds you misrepresented the car’s location and refuses to pay your claim.

 Although car insurance requirements are minimal in Florida, David Thompson, a licensed insurance agent who teaches courses for the Florida Association of Insurance Agents, recommends you request coverage and limits similar to those on your vehicle at home.

-And even if you have an insurance agent you love back home, your Florida car insurance has to be purchased through an agent licensed in Florida.
-Most big auto insurance companies in your home state will have agents in Florida as well.
+And even if you have an insurance agent you love back home, your snowbird auto insurance has to be purchased through an agent licensed in Florida.
+Most big auto insurance companies in your home state will also have agents in Florida.

-If, say, your legal residence is Pennsylvania and you have your vehicle, which is garaged in Florida, registered in your home state, "it's possible that the Pennsylvania insurer could deny claims, stating misrepresentation about where the car was located.
-The premium paid would be based on the Pennsylvania address and thus the insurer can say they weren't able to rate the car and driver properly due to not having the correct information," Gusner says.
+Suppose your legal residence is in Pennsylvania, and your vehicle is garaged in Florida but registered in your home state.
+It’s possible that the Pennsylvania insurer could deny claims, stating misrepresentation about where the car was located.
+The premium paid would be based on the Pennsylvania address, so the insurer may say it couldn’t rate the car and driver properly because it didn’t have the correct information.

-It doesn’t help that Florida has some of the most expensive car insurance costs in the country, tempting many to try to rely only on their home-state coverage.
-(You can get an idea of what coverage might cost at your Florida residence by looking at CarInsurance.com's survey of rates in all ZIP codes.)
+It doesn’t help that Florida has some of the country’s most expensive car insurance costs, tempting many to try to rely only on their home-state coverage.

-On the other hand, if you spend only a couple of months each year in Florida, under that 90-day threshold, you can keep your vehicle registered and insured in your state of residence, Olsen-Doolan says.
+On the other hand, if you spend only a couple of months each year in Florida — under that 90-day threshold — you can keep your vehicle registered and insured in your state of residence.

-One way to save money on your car insurance bill is to surrender your license plate and vehicle registration when you go home, so you can completely drop your insurance coverage, and then get new insurance and reregister your vehicle when you come back down the next year.
+One way to save money on your car insurance bill is to surrender your license plate and vehicle registration when you go home so you can drop your insurance coverage and then get new insurance and reregister your vehicle when you come back down the following year.

-Snowbirds are most likely to be in their home states during the summer, which is hurricane season.
-If you drop your comprehensive coverage and a hurricane blows through Florida and swamps your vehicle or crushes it with a tree, you cannot make a claim.
+Snowbirds are most likely to be in their home states during the summer — hurricane season.
+You cannot make a claim if you drop your comprehensive coverage and a hurricane blows through Florida and swamps your vehicle or crushes it with a tree.

-Your other option is to keep the car registered and maintain only PIP and property damage liability coverage.
-You may be able to get a low-mileage discount for that renewal period, Gusner says.
+Your other option is to keep the car registered and maintain only personal injury protection (PIP) and property damage liability coverage.
+You may be able to get a low-mileage discount for that renewal period.

 He recounts the story told by an agent in one of his courses.
-One of the agent’s clients removed all coverage but PIP and property damage liability when he left the state, and planned to reinstate the coverage when he arrived back in Key West.
+One of the agent’s clients removed all coverage but PIP and property damage liability when he left the state and planned to reinstate the coverage when he arrived back in Key West, Florida.

-"The least expensive choice today is many times the most expensive choice after a claim takes place.”
+“There’s a huge potential for financial disaster by suspending coverage,” Thompson says.
+“The least expensive choice today is, many times, the most expensive choice after a claim takes place.”